Multi-component states for trapped spin-1 Bose-Einstein Condensates in the presence of magnetic field: Introduction

-The article is organized as follows: In section II, we discuss the mean-field theory of the spin-1 trapped BEC in presence of the magnetic field.
-In section III we focus on the analytical description of the phase-matched state and the anti-ferromagnetic state that becomes the ground state for $^{87}Rb$ and $^{23}Na$. respectively.
-We start with the T-F results and then we provide a description based on the variational method compare it with the numerical simulation.
-In this section, we also discuss why T-F approximation cannot be trusted and the variational method must be used for multi-component states.
-This follows with a short discussion about the generality of the treatment presented here and possible directions to explore.
+The article is organized in the following way.
+In section II, we discuss the mean-field theory of the spin-1 trapped BEC in presence of the magnetic field.
+In section III we focus on the analytical description of the phase-matched state and the anti-ferromagnetic state that become ground states for $^{87}Rb$ and $^{23}Na$, respectively.
+We start with the T-F results and then we provide a description based on the variational method and compare it with the numerical simulation.
+We compare the results of SMA with those of the variational method to demonstrate the improvement offered by the latter.
+Following this, in section IV, we estimate the phase boundary between the PM and the polar state for a similar condensate in isotropic three-dimensional harmonic trap to explore the correspondence to the homogeneous case.
+This is followed by a discussion on the generality of the treatment presented here and possible directions to explore.